henry-doan/dpl-blog/README.md

 rockpage.html
 ```

 To create an HTML file there are two best ways.
 The first is if you right click on where you want the file to be there might be an option under new to have a new file and name it something ending in .html.
-The other way is what developers do to create one is opening up the terminal and the change directory to where you want the file to be and then run this command:
+The other way is what developers do to create one, is opening up the terminal and the change directory to where you want the file to be and then run this command:

 ```shell
 touch index.html